AmeerD/AmeerD.github.io/_pages/reading.md

 * American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer, Kai Bird and Martin J. Sherwin

 ## The Timeline
+* The Strange Case of Dr Jekyll and Mr Hyde, Robert Louis Stevenson (audio by Phoebe Judge) (August 2023)
 * Yellowface, R.F.
 Kuang (July 2023)
 * The Wager: A Tale of Shipwreck, Mutiny and Murder, David Grann (July 2023)
 * The Apollo Murders, Chris Hadfield (June 2023)